 It is well established that a poor diet can raise the risk of cardiovascular death.
 New research, however, sheds light on the leading dietary risk factors for death from cardiovascular disease, as well as how many cardiovascular deaths these risk factors equate to.

 According to the World Health Organization (WHO), CVD is the leading cause of death across the globe.
-In 2012, CVD was the cause of around 17.5 million global deaths, accounting for around 31 percent of all deaths that year.
+In 2012, CVD was the cause of around

 How does diet contribute to the burden of CVD death in the United States?